PsichiX/unreal-doc/README.md

     Uses [MD Book](https://github.com/rust-lang/mdBook) for baking HTML5 bundle for online or offline web books.

+> Although config file can be named whatever you want, it's a good rule to give config file `UnrealDoc.toml` name.

 ### Simple config setup for baking into JSON portable format